 How to set up your DirectX Windows Store app to display a view

-Before you start developing a DirectX Windows Store app, you must understand how to hook DirectX up to the windowing infrastructure provided by the Windows Runtime and exposed as the CoreApplicationView and CoreWindow types.
+To develop a Windows Store app with DirectX, you must understand how to hook DirectX up to the windowing infrastructure that is provided by the Windows Runtime and exposed as the CoreApplicationView and CoreWindow types.
 Here we step you through the process of creating a CoreWindow object and connecting a DirectX swap chain to it.

 - C++ programming knowledge